semgrep/semgrep/docs/config/advanced.md

 ```

 The metadata will also be reproduced in sgrep's output if you're running it with `--json`.

+## Other Examples

+This section highlights more complex rules that perform advanced code searching.

 ### Complete Useless Comparison